vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 Now I have to end that sad wail.

 That's Their tale, They tell where to look. <br>
-How could I give sense to this stuff, <br>
+How could I make sense of this stuff, <br>
 or know why the tale got so rough. <br>
 I hope They'll tell in the next book.